CSS

 When to Use Pointer Events CSS

 This property is incredibly useful in UI design, especially when working with overlays, animations, or visual-only layers.
+You can combine it with other properties like touch-action and user-select for enhanced mobile interaction control.
 You can:

 Allow Clicks to Pass Through Transparent Layers